datateknik-lth/datateknik-lth/EDAF15-algimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 **Rename Registers**
 > Are used to eliminate *true dependencies* (when the outcome of one instruction
-> is dependent on another). the concerned hazards are write after read and write
+> is dependent on another).
+The concerned hazards are write after read and write
 > after write

 **Reorder buffer**